 We have been in the business of providing a SAFE and educational introduction to our Country’s young people, their families and their communities, to all types of water based recreational activities in one of the most diverse “hands-on” Classrooms in America since 1995.

-Spirit of America shall remain dedicated and committed to continuing their leadership role in advancing the promotion of National standards based education in all disciplines.
+Spirit of America shall remain dedicated and committed to becoming an integral part of each community we serve by continuing our leadership role in advancing the promotion of National standards based education in all disciplines.
 Our unique curriculum shall touch upon all aspects of recreating on the water; state education courses, drowning prevention, canoe, kayak, stand up paddleboard, sail, powered watercraft and safety equipment – at little to no cost to any student.

 We empower our youth by providing a sustainable resource of opportunity with a curriculum which balances the resources of the national on-water, skills-based and knowledge-based standards of education in a diverse and non-traditional classroom.

 We continue to build a national constituency of individuals and organizations who, with the very best instructors in our country, provide our program curriculum in a way for our students to develop lifelong learning skills.
 Our instructors lead with passion, guiding our students and ensuring a future generation of SAFE – SMART boaters and lifelong recreational enthusiasts which ensures the continued growth of a viable marine industry.
 ‘Future Boaters … Future Business’

 We know that being near the water can calm us and connect children their families and communities and that being near the water can reduce stress, amplify creativity and increase innovation and insight.
 With that in mind, we shall provide introduction to water-based recreational activities in a way for our students to dare to dream, learn, react and develop lifelong learning skills in a unique, safe and educational environment.

 We hope you will join us by offering your support for our programs or by physically getting involved on the water with our students.